Choosing the Best Least Invasive CPAP Mask

 • Provides a clear field of vision.

-• Ideal for users who sleep on their side or stomach.
+• It is ideal for users who sleep on their side or stomach.

 Nasal Cradle Masks

-Nasal cradle masks are another option for a less invasive CPAP mask.
-They cover the nose but not the mouth, providing a balance between minimal design and effective therapy.
+Nasal cradle masks are another less invasive CPAP mask option.
+They cover the nose but not the mouth, balancing minimal design with effective therapy.

 These masks are designed to cradle the nose, reducing the contact points on the face.
 They are held in place by straps that go around the head.